gokulkrishh/dotfiles/README.md

  - [Tools I Use For Web Development](https://gokulkrishh.github.io/tools/2017/08/10/tools-i-use-for-web-development.html) such as browsers, terminal, editors, mac apps, chrome extensions, perf tools etc.

-#### Features Improvements
-Found a bug, create an issue or new feature give me a PR.
-Lets reduce the pain of setting up machine for development from scratch.
+*Found a bug or want a new feature create an issue.
+Lets reduce the pain of setting up machine for development from scratch.*

-#### Licence
+### Licence

 MIT © [Gokulakrishnan Kalaikovan](http://github.com/gokulkrishh)